TheOfficialFloW/h-encore-2/README.md

 - "I don't see all folders in VitaShell." - Launch the Settings application and select `HENkaku Settings`, then select `Enable unsafe homebrews`.
 This will grant you full permission in VitaShell.
 - "I can't find the HENkaku Settings." - Launch the exploit and reset taiHEN config.txt and reinstall HENkaku.

-### enso/permanent hack

-- "Can I install enso on 3.67-3.71?" - Not on this firmware, but you can downgrade to firmware 3.65 using [modoru](https://github.com/TheOfficialFloW/modoru) and then install enso.
-- "Can I install enso on 3.65?" - Yes, you can use *h-encore²* to hack your device and then install the permanent hack using [this](https://github.com/TheOfficialFloW/enso/releases).

 ### General